Time Trek

 Difficulty & play time

 Difficulty: easy mechanically, thoughtful narratively.
-Estimated time: 15–30 minutes per chapter; full 7-chapter run is about 3 hours.
+Estimated time: 5–10 minutes per chapter; a full 8-chapter run is about an hour.
 Suggested age: 11+.
 The content is age-appropriate but the themes (war, plague, political violence) are handled seriously.

 Frequently asked questions